You handle them every day, but how much do you know about what’s inside?

 Tx and Rx CDR.
 Higher data rate transceivers are equipped with Clock Data Recovery (CDR) to ensure the transmitted and received signals are synchronized for optimal transmission

 Tx EML.
-The EML is the point at which electrical signal actuates the laser to generate the optical signal.
+The EML is the point at which the electrical signal actuates the laser to generate the optical signal.

 Micro Controller.
 The heart of the transceiver, an electrical component akin to a computer’s CPU that controls all transceiver functions.
 This is another component that can be skimped on in lower-quality transceivers.